| Anne C. Williamson | Originally posted January 27, 2015. Edited 2019.

 Eventually, things changed.
 I got angry, and God was not exempt.
 I saw hundreds of people bow in unison and found it beautiful.
 My image of God changed, and with it, I found more peace and movement in silence than praise.
 I could not pray the way I once did, and honestly, I felt both relief and a deep ache.

-Theologian Kent Ira Groff says prayer is "... to practice the presence, to go to God by any means, by any means to let God come to you."
-Reading this definition was like a welcomed fissure in a dam.
-The new waters knock me down occasionally but before, my spirit was parched.
+I remember when I read theologian Kent Ira Groff’s definition of prayer: "to practice the presence, to go to God by any means, by any means to let God come to you."
+I was in seminary and reading this was like a welcomed fissure in a dam.
+The new waters knocked me down occasionally but before, my spirit was parched.

 Pray without ceasing.
-I realize now it wasn't a challenge.
-It was permission.
-Permission to practice the presence and by any means; because, this is the only way we could possibly do it without ceasing.
+I came to realize it wasn't a challenge; it was permission.
+Permission to practice the presence and by any means; this is the only way we can possibly do it without ceasing.

-Of course, this still isn't easy.
+Of course, it still isn't easy.
 For me, it's a way of being that feels very far away some days.
 But, I hope in it, and I practice.
 I walk and breathe.
-I fall and get up.
 I meditate.
 I’m here.
-I open myself up to new ways of practicing, of prayer.
-I listen.
-Oh, and I talk.
-I still talk to God.
+I lean into being here a little more.
+I pay attention.
+I consider my actions as well as my stories; I consider their many ripples.
+I forget or willfully ignore.
+I forgive myself.
+I listen and try again.
+And, I talk; sometimes I do still talk to God.